 - or if you need help in completing the AOR form

-Acceptable Forms of Authorization Documentation: page top
+Acceptable Forms of Authorization Documentation:

 - Power of Attorney (POA) documentation.

 - Document showing surrogate appointed by a court or authorized under State or other applicable law.
-Note: A surrogate could include, but is not limited to, a court appointed guardian, an individual who has Durable Power of Attorney or a health care proxy, or a person designated under a health care consent statue.
+Note: A surrogate could include, but is not limited to, a court appointed guardian, an individual who has Durable Power of Attorney or a health care proxy, or a person designated under a health care consent statute.

 - The CMS-1696 Appointment of Representative form.
 Note: A completed AOR form is valid for one year from the date of signature.